-SUSAN MCLEAN, CYBER SAFETY EXPERT: 'Cause we've had all the hacks of the different companies where data has been taken.
-So if the platform says you've got to enter this personal information to access it, people won't do it.
+SUSAN MCLEAN, CYBER SAFETY EXPERT: Because we've had all the hacks of the different companies where data has been taken.
+So, if the platform says you've got to enter this personal information to access it, people won't do it.

-But no matter what option the government goes with, experts like Susan say it's super important for kids to learn how to keep themselves safe online.
+But no matter what option the government goes with experts like Susan say It's important for kids to learn how to keep themselves safe online.

 SUSAN MCLEAN, CYBER SAFETY EXPERT: Technology offers us amazing benefits, but it comes with a responsibility.
-So please always remember that no matter what, if something is bothering you, you need to find an adult.
-You need to let them know what the problem is and ask for help and you will not get into trouble.
+So please always remember that no matter what, if something is bothering you, you need to find an adult, you need to let them know what the problem is.
+And ask for help.
+And you will not get into trouble.